rmalkevy/Programming-Fundamentals/labs/2.3/exersise.md

 # Task: Implement a Calculator using Stack in C++

 ## Objective:
 You are tasked with creating a simple calculator that evaluates mathematical expressions in **infix notation** using a stack.
 The calculator should support basic arithmetic operations: addition, subtraction, multiplication, and division.
-The program should correctly handle operator precedence and parentheses.
+The program should correctly handle operator precedence.

 ## Problem Description:
 In infix notation, the operator is placed between the operands.
 For example, the expression `3 + 4` is in infix form.
-To evaluate this expression correctly, parentheses and operator precedence need to be considered.
+To evaluate this expression correctly, operator precedence need to be considered.

 You will implement a C++ program that:
 1. Reads an infix mathematical expression from the user.